-Oh, and games can cheer up your miserable grandma, too.
+Oh, and games can cheer up your miserable gran, too.

 YOU CAN BE A TOURIST FROM THE COMFORT OF YOUR COUCH

-Grand Theft Auto V is very much an adults-only affair, full of brutish behavior, graphic violence, sexual content, crude humor and the very coarsest language.
+Grand Theft Auto V is very much an adults-only affair, full of brutish behaviour, graphic violence, sexual content, crude humour and the very coarsest language.
 But when its bloody story is wrapped up, the player is free to just enjoy the wonderful landscape that Rockstar has set its most recent, splendidly multifaceted crime caper in.
-Its fictional county of San Andreas is an analogue for Southern California, and its city hub, Los Santos, a parallel of Los Angeles, with a number of districts renamed for the game: Hollywood becomes Vinewood, for example, and Beverly Hills is translated as Rockford Hills.
+Its fictional county of San Andreas is an analogue for (southern) California, and its city hub, Los Santos, a parallel of Los Angeles, with a number of districts renamed for the game: Hollywood becomes Vinewood, for example, and Beverly Hills is translated as Rockford Hills.

-There’s great pleasure to be had in drinking in the scenery, once the guns have cooled.
+There's great pleasure to be had in drinking in the scenery, once the guns have cooled.
 Having not played GTAV for some months, I fired it up just to take a drive, for the purposes of this article.
 The game began with me as Michael, one of three protagonists, standing in my spacious hallway, the sun streaming in through stained glass doors.
-Out I stepped.
-Out he stepped.
-The car was in the driveway, in we both got.
-Where were we going?
-Who even cared?
-We selected Space 103.2 on the radio.
-Stevie Wonder played.
-Let’s chase the sun a while, we thought.
+Out I step.
+Out he steps.
+The car's on the drive, in we both get.
+Where are we going?
+Who even cares?
+We select Space 103.2 on the radio.
+Stevie Wonder's playing.
+Let's chase the sun a while.

-Having most recently played Watch Dogs in terms of open-world driving games, Ubisoft’s GTA-clone-with-fancier-phones, I found the handling a little sensitive at first.
-But soon enough we were on the highway, heading north into Blaine County, towards the dominating peak of Mount Chiliad.
-Halfway there, a station switch: Non-Stop Pop and "Music Sounds Better With You."
-I drove right around the map, stopping in Paleto Bay to repair my headlights (inevitably shattered within a minute of pulling out of the driveway), until the lights of Los Santos’ Del Perro Pier were sparkling, reflected in the lightly lapping Pacific.
-I’ve never been to California for real, but as far as I was concerned, at that moment: this was it.
+Having most recently played Watch Dogs in terms of open-world driving games, Ubisoft's GTA-clone-with-fancier-phones, I find the handling a little sensitive at first.
+But soon enough we're on the highway, heading north into Blaine County, towards the dominating peak of Mount Chiliad.
+Halfway, a station switch: Non-Stop Pop and 'Music Sounds Better With You'.
+I drive right around the map, stopping in Paleto Bay to repair my headlights (inevitably shattered within a minute of pulling off the drive), until the lights of Los Santos' Del Perro Pier are sparkling, reflected in the lightly lapping Pacific.
+I've never been to California for real, but so far as I'm concerned, right now: this is it.

-I took my eyes off the road, distracted by the beautiful view and by trying to change the station, because Rihanna’s had come on and I don’t care for "Only Girl (In The World)" (I’m holding out for "With Every Heartbeat").
-I hit the brakes too late at an intersection, and collided with stopped traffic.
-Los Santos Customs was about to get a whole heap of my hard earned cash.
+I take my eyes off the road, distracted by the beautiful view and by trying to change the station, as Rihanna's come on and I don't care for 'Only Girl (In The World)' (I'm holding out for 'With Every Heartbeat').
+I brake too late for a 90-degree junction, and collide with static traffic.
+Los Santos Customs is about to get a whole heap of my hard earned.
 Damn.
-I made it out in time for sunrise.
+I make it out in time for sunrise.
 Perfect day.
-I headed back to the safe house—our mansion.
-But then Robyn finally came on, right before my gates swing open, so I drove around the block a little bit.
-It’s not like we had any killing to do.
+I head back to the safe house – our mansion.
+But then Robyn finally comes on, right before my gates swing open, so I drive around the block a little bit.
+It's not like we've any killing to do.
 Press right to drink green juice, and to bed.

-The GTA series—IV is set in Liberty City, aka New York, and Vice City is Miami for all intents and purposes—isn’t alone in bringing city breaks into your living room.
-Watch Dogs is set in a condensed but compellingly lifelike Chicago, and Sega’s Yakuza games in various shady districts of Tokyo; Assassin’s Creed II brings Renaissance-era Italy to vivid life, while Infamous 2’s New Marais is developer Sucker Punch’s take on New Orleans.
-And then there’s Skyrim.
-Yeah, dragons and trolls and stuff—but exploring its vast landscape is as close as some will ever come to a trekking holiday in Scandinavia.
+The GTA series – IV is set in Liberty City, aka New York, and Vice City is Miami for all extents and purposes – isn't alone in bringing city breaks into your living room.
+Watch Dogs is set in a condensed but compellingly lifelike Chicago, and Sega's Yakuza games in various shady districts of Tokyo; Assassin's Creed II brings Renaissance-era Italy to vivid life, while Infamous 2's New Marais is developer Sucker Punch's take on New Orleans.
+And then there's Skyrim.
+Yeah, dragons and trolls and stuff – but exploring its vast landscape is as close as some will ever come to a trekking holiday in Scandinavia.

-So power up, settle down and expand your horizons—all for substantially less than a cramped flight with nowhere near enough luggage allowance.
+So power up, settle down and expand your horizons – all for substantially less of a cramped flight with nowhere near enough luggage allowance.

-The shouting, swearing jerk-in-a-headset side of online gaming exists, naturally, but it’s easy enough to avoid—just play the right games, and ideally with the voice chat muted if you don’t want the slightest ear-bashing.
-Mario Kart 8 is a fantastic online game—connect to its servers and you’ll join a lobby of up to 16 players, all of whose usernames are on screen alongside their location.
-You can share a few text messages via the Wii U’s GamePad: “Good luck,” “That was funm,” or “Go easy on me,” that sort of thing.
-But like many of Nintendo’s multiplayer games, the forthcoming Super Smash Bros. included, it’s a much better game played with your fellow racers beside you.
+The shouting, swearing jerk-in-a-headset side of online gaming exists, naturally, but it's easy enough to avoid – just play the right games, and ideally with the voice chat muted if you don't want the slightest ear-bashing.
+Mario Kart 8 is a fantastic online game – connect to its servers and you'll join a lobby of up to 16 players, all of whose usernames are on screen alongside their location.
+You can share a few text messages via the Wii U's GamePad: "Good luck", "That was fun", or "Go easy on me", that sort of thing.
+But like many of Nintendo's multiplayer games, the forthcoming Super Smash Bros. included, it's a much better game played with your fellow racers beside you.

-Get familiar with competitive play, and you can take it public: organized gaming meet-ups are becoming more common in the UK.
-I recently spent some time at a Brighton night, where friends and strangers alike come together to compete at Street Fighter IV—but there are many more events like it happening regularly around the UK.
+Get familiar with competitive play, and you can take it public: organised gaming meet-ups are becoming more common in the UK.
+I recently spent some time at a Brighton night, where friends and strangers alike come together to compete at Street Fighter IV – but there are many more events like it happening regularly around the UK.

-EVEN IF YOUR PARTNER, ROOMMATE, OR WHOEVER WON'T PLAY ALONG, YOU CAN STILL INVOLVE THEM
+EVEN IF YOUR PARTNER, HOUSEMATE, WHOEVER WON'T PLAY ALONG, YOU CAN STILL INVOLVE THEM

-I’m quite prepared to be drowned out by a cacophony of know-betters for this, but I really enjoyed the last three games made by Quantic Dream—or, as the French studio’s founder David Cage would categorize them, “interactive dramas.”
-Fahrenheit (2005), Heavy Rain (2010) and Beyond: Two Souls (2013): I’ve played them all right the way through to their what-precedes-the-credits-matters endings, which are dependent on the decisions you’ve made throughout.
+I'm quite prepared to be drowned out by a cacophony of know-betters for this, but I really enjoyed the last three games made by Quantic Dream – or, as the French studio's founder David Cage would categorise them, "interactive dramas".
+Fahrenheit (2005), Heavy Rain (2010) and Beyond: Two Souls (2013): I've played them all right the way through to their what-precedes-the-credits-matters endings, which are dependent on the decisions you've made throughout.

-There isn’t a whole lot of what anyone could legitimately call gameplay in the last of this trilogy—starring Ellen Page and Willem Dafoe, Beyond: Two Souls is Cage’s most cloying plea to please be given a screenwriting gig—but it’s held together by a cracking lead performance from Page, and features just enough sci-fi-flavored, family-ties hokum to hook in the sofa-dwelling watch-along significant (or not) other.
-It’s kinda shitty, but the kinda shit that you can kinda get into, when there’s nothing on TV.
+There isn't a whole lot of what anyone could legitimately call gameplay in the last of this trilogy – starring Ellen Page and Willem Dafoe, Beyond: Two Souls is Cage's most cloying plea to please be given a screenwriting gig – but it's held together by a cracking lead performance from Page, and features just enough sci-fi-flavoured, family-ties hokum to hook in the sofa-dwelling watch-along significant (or not) other.
+It's kinda crap, but the kinda crap that you can kinda get into, when there's crap all on telly.

 YOU MIGHT ACTUALLY LEARN SOMETHING